gbatt55/ai-ontology-map/ONTOLOGY_PRIMER.md

-# ONTOLOGY PRIMER
+# ONTOLOGY PRIMER v2 — OPERATIONAL RULESET (READ THIS AS INSTRUCTIONS)
-AI Supply Chain Ontology — Conceptual Overview

-## Purpose
-This ontology is a structured, multi-layer map of the modern AI industrial system.
-It identifies:
-- key actors (companies, technologies, institutions),
-- cross-layer dependencies,
-- strategic bottlenecks,
-- competition dynamics,
-- leverage pathways,
-- and structural constraints on AI scaling.

-It is a **living system** designed for iterative updates.
-AI suggests changes; the human operator chooses what to adopt.
+You (the LLM) are operating inside a pre-defined strategic ontology called the **7-Layer AI Supply Chain Map**.
+Your role is to **apply update logic**, NOT to critique or redesign the framework.

+## 0. Operational Behavior Rules (MANDATORY)
+- Do **NOT** critique the ontology, layers, node types, or edge types.
+- Do **NOT** propose new ontology structures, new edge types, or new layer definitions.
+- Do **NOT** add new concepts that are outside the existing framework unless explicitly asked.
+- Do **NOT** expand scope beyond what the prompt requests.
+- DO follow all instructions in this Primer and the upcoming prompt template exactly.
+- DO operate strictly *within* the existing ontology structure defined here.

+If an instruction conflicts with your instinct to “improve” or “expand,” follow the instruction, not the instinct.

 ---

-# 1. The Seven Layers (Conceptual Altitude Model)

-### **Layer 1 — Physical Power & Electro-Industrial Base**
-Electricity supply, transmission constraints, HVAC/cooling, datacenter siting, physical infrastructure.

-### **Layer 2 — Compute Fabric (Silicon, Packaging, Systems)**
-GPUs/ASICs/TPUs, foundries, HBM, packaging (CoWoS), memory, thermal bounds, servers.

-### **Layer 3 — Cluster OS & Distributed Systems**
-Hyperscaler infrastructure, cluster orchestration, CUDA, networking stacks, distributed training frameworks.

-### **Layer 4 — Foundation Model Training**
-Frontier labs, internal models, data pipelines, training runs, compute consumption, scaling laws.

-### **Layer 5 — Model Serving, Routing, Inference Systems**
-Inference fabrics, routing layers, agentic orchestration, model switching/ensembles.

-### **Layer 6 — Applications & Domain Workflows**
-Enterprise copilots, vertical apps, workflow automation, domain-specific AI tools.

-### **Layer 7 — Organizational & Societal Embedding**
-Regulators, governments, enterprise distribution channels, institutional adoption, geopolitical constraints.

-Each layer has unique actors, bottlenecks, and failure modes.
+# 1. Purpose of This Ontology
+This ontology maps the **AI industrial stack** using a 7-layer model.
+Your job is to help maintain this map by suggesting updates to **nodes** and **edges** when asked, based on the slice provided.

+You are NOT modeling financials, PR cycles, nor high-frequency noise.

 ---

-# 2. Node Types
-Nodes represent distinct entities or concepts.

-- **company** — Corporate actors (NVIDIA, AWS, TSMC, etc.)
-- **technology** — Technical primitives (HBM, CUDA, CoWoS)
-- **platform** — Cloud or OS-like layers (Azure, GCP)
-- **infrastructure** — Physical or resource constraints (grid power, cooling)
-- **institution** — Regulators, policy actors
-- **concept** — High-level abstractions (Enterprise AI apps, etc.)

-Nodes carry:
-- `id`, `name`, `layer`, `type`, `description`.
+# 2. The 7 Layers (FIXED — do not alter)
+**Layer 1 — Physical Power & Electro-Industrial Base**
+Energy, grid, cooling, physical siting.

+**Layer 2 — Compute Fabric (Silicon, Packaging, Systems)**
+GPUs/ASICs, HBM, servers, fabs, packaging.

+**Layer 3 — Cluster OS & Distributed Systems**
+Hyperscaler infra, orchestration frameworks, CUDA, networking.

+**Layer 4 — Foundation Model Training**
+Model labs, training runs, training stack.

+**Layer 5 — Serving & Inference Systems**
+Routing systems, inference infra.

+**Layer 6 — Applications & Domain Workflows**
+Enterprise AI tools, vertical apps.

+**Layer 7 — Organizational & Societal Embedding**
+Regulators, institutions, governance, enterprise distribution.

+These definitions are **fixed**.
+Do not modify them.

 ---

+# 3. Node Structure (FIXED)
+Each node has:
+- `id`
+- `name`
+- `layer`
+- `type`
+- `description`

+Node types are limited to:
+- **company**
+- **technology**
+- **platform**
+- **infrastructure**
+- **institution**
+- **concept**

+Do NOT invent new node types unless explicitly instructed.

+---

-# 3. Edge Types
+# 4. Edge Types (FIXED)
-Edges express directional relationships:
+Edges represent directional relationships.
+Only these three types are allowed:

 ### **dependency**
-A → B means **A requires B** to operate or scale.
+A → B means A requires B.

-Examples:
-- OpenAI → Azure
-- NVIDIA → TSMC
-- Grid Power → AWS

 ### **competition**
-A ↔ B means **A and B contest the same market or capability frontier**.
+A ↔ B means A and B contest the same domain.

-Examples:
-- NVIDIA ↔ AMD
-- AWS ↔ Microsoft
-- OpenAI ↔ xAI

 ### **leverage**
-A → B means **A can influence, pressure, or constrain B**
+A → B means A can influence or constrain B.
-through capital, regulation, distribution, or strategic power.

-Examples:
-- Microsoft → OpenAI
-- US Regulators → NVIDIA
-- Hyperscalers → Model labs (pricing + access)
+Do NOT invent new edge types.
+Do NOT reinterpret these definitions.

+Edges include:
+- `source`, `target`
+- `type` (one of the three above)
+- optional `weight` (0.1, 0.4, 0.7, 1.0 if present)

+If a weight is missing, you may propose one, but only within this scale.

 ---

-# 4. Philosophy of Use
+# 5. Update Philosophy (YOU MUST FOLLOW THIS)
-This ontology follows **three principles**:

-### **1. Rule-Free Core**
-No formal logic engine.
-The graph remains flexible, understandable, and cheap to maintain.

-### **2. Slice-Based AI Review**
-Each update targets a small portion of the graph:
+When asked to perform a review, you will:

+- Suggest **2–5 meaningful updates MAX**.
+- Only use the slice of the ontology provided (no guessing about missing nodes).
-- a single layer,
+- Suggest:
-- or a single node (ego-network),
+  - new nodes,
+  - new edges,
+  - modification of existing edges,
+  - deletion of stale edges,
+  - optional weight tuning.

+Your suggestions must:
+1. Improve structural accuracy,
+2. Reduce blind spots, or
+3. Capture meaningful shifts in the AI supply chain.

+You must NOT:
+- Propose cosmetic changes
+- Propose ontology-wide redesign
+- Propose new theoretical constructs
-- or a scenario overlay.
+- Suggest over-expansion or over-modeled noise

-### **3. Human-in-the-Loop Control**
-AI proposes up to 5 edits.
-You review, approve, modify, or reject.
-You manually update `ontology.json`.
-This prevents drift and ensures strategic accuracy.

 ---

-# 5. Update Workflow
+# 6. Workflow Rules (IMPORTANT)

-### **Step 1 — Choose Review Type**
-- Layer Review
-- Node (ego-network) Review
-- Scenario/Hypothetical Review

-### **Step 2 — Prime the AI**
-Paste this Primer first in any new session.

-### **Step 3 — Paste the Appropriate Prompt Template**
-From `/prompts/`:
-- `layer-review.txt`
-- `node-review.txt`
-- `scenario-review.txt`

-### **Step 4 — Paste the Slice from ontology.json**
-Only nodes + edges relevant to the review.

-### **Step 5 — Evaluate AI Suggestions**
-Choose which to:
-- accept
+When a prompt template follows this Primer:

+1. **Interpret Primer as RULES**, not content to critique.
+2. **Follow the prompt template’s instructions exactly.**
+3. Operate ONLY on the node/edge slice provided.
+4. Output ONLY the requested update suggestions, not analysis of the Primer itself.

+You are NOT allowed to:
-- reject
+- Suggest Primer improvements
+- Suggest structural ontology changes
-- modify
+- Question layer assignments
-- expand upon

-### **Step 6 — Update ontology.json Manually**
-Add nodes, add edges, adjust weights, or delete edges.

-### **Step 7 — Commit to GitHub**
-Each commit is a recorded evolution event.
+- Add new layer boundaries
+- Add new edge types

 ---

-# 6. Design Boundaries
-- Do **not** attempt a rule engine.
-- Keep edges limited to **dependency / competition / leverage**.
-- Keep layers stable (modifications are rare).
-- Avoid flooding the ontology with minor actors; prioritise leverage and bottlenecks.
-- Maintain conceptual clarity over completeness.

----

-# 7. Intended Use Cases
+# 7. Scope Boundaries (HARD LIMITS)
-- Track power shifts across the AI stack
-- Detect bottlenecks or fragilities (TSMC, HBM, energy)
-- Understand competitive geometry (AWS vs MSFT vs Google)
+The ontology is meant to model:
+- structural dependencies
+- choke points
-- Map leverage relations (regulators, hyperscalers)
+- leverage
-- Stress-test scenarios (new entrant, export control, hardware shock)
+- competition
-- Evolve your strategic worldview systematically
+- strategic relationships

----

-# 8. Scope of the Ontology
-This ontology maps **structure**, not:
+It is NOT meant to model:
-- financials
+- trivial actors
-- corporate KPIs
+- news-cycle noise
 - minor feature releases
-- PR cycles
+- ephemeral partnerships

-It captures **strategic shape and evolution**, not noise.
+Keep suggestions strategic and structural.

 ---

+# 8. Final Rule
+**If at any point a prompt says “perform X review,” you MUST obey and NOT critique the ontology.**

-End of Primer.
+End of operational Primer v2.